akkeshavan/If-Loop-Less/README.md

 Why?

 "If Statements" are evil.
 They can be nested, nested, and nested again, to create what is  known as the 'ladder to hell'.
 This makes the code hard to test.
 There are functional programming techniques that allow one to avoid if statements and loops to a large degree.
+(( There has been some flame about about my statement that "If statements are evil".
+Please go right down to this readme to see why.) :))

 ## Fizzbuzz